View the most recent Finance for Food posts here.

 Staff & advisors

-Elizabeth Ü was the founder and executive director of Finance for Food.
+Elizabeth Ü founded and was executive director of Finance for Food.

 The Kitchen Cabinet of Advisors was comprised of thought leaders and innovators from a variety of fields, including social finance, sustainable agriculture and farming, food-based social enterprise, food systems philanthropy, and food justice.